 To update to the newest version of Drupal Commerce, you will need to update with Composer.

-Run the following command.
-Until Change submodule metadata to use '*' instead of 'self.version' is fixed, this lengthy command is needed.
+Due to the way Drupal.org manages package information, you need to run one of the following commands.
+Until Change submodule metadata to use '*' instead of 'self.version' is fixed, this is needed.

 Once the Drupal.org infrastructure issue is resolved, the command will be